Ruiqi Zhang

 single channel video, 04:22, 2019

-is a composite concept that combines art and economics, from the research of image production related to the popularity of low-cost smartphones and the slowdown of economic growth in China.
-Mass production by China's online rural community and developed network infrastructure have created greater market wealth and contribute to emerging Internet cultures.
+Manifesto: Art Downgrade is a composite concept that combines art and economics, from the research of image production related to the popularity of low-cost smartphones and the slowdown of economic growth in China.
+Mass production by China's online rural community and developed network infrastructure have created greater market wealth and contributed to emerging Internet cultures.
 This work advocates evaluate alternative perspectives and decentralization of urban narrative in contemporary art creation.
-By splicing green screen materials from the Internet and selfie clips made by mobile phones, the manifesto aims to evoke the creative impulse and imagination of ordinary people, to express their voice by using the integration of open-source media, mobile technology, and daily labor in creation.
+By splicing green screen materials from the Internet and selfie clips made by mobile phones, the manifesto aims to evoke the creative impulse and imagination of ordinary/minority/vulnerable people, to express their voice by using the integration of open-source media, mobile technology, and daily labor in creation.

 vimeo